wearedayone/casino-tycoon/contract/GameV4/README.md

 10. Double check

 - every contract address in \_configs.json should be verified on your network
-- every configs for token, nft, game contract should be applied correctly
+- every configs for token, nft, game contract should be applied correctly (detailed fields)

 11. Run `node scripts/4.exportAddress.js`
     --> copy file contracts.txt and paste to script/.env.your_env to generate seed data